-- a.
-Manual.
-This manual is composed of several volumes, each containing its own purpose, and reissues DoD 4140.1-R (Reference (a)).
-The purpose of the overall manual, in accordance with the authority in DoD Directive (DoDD) 5134.12 (Reference (b)), is to: - (1) Implement policy, assign responsibilities, and provide procedures for DoD materiel managers and others who work within or with the DoD supply system consistent with DoD Instruction (DoDI) 4140.01 (Reference (c)). - (2) Establish standard terminology for use in DoD supply chain materiel management. - b.
+(1) Implement policy, assign responsibilities, and provide procedures for DoD materiel managers and others who work within or with the DoD supply system consistent with DoD Instruction (DoDI) 4140.01 (Reference (c)).

+(2) Establish standard terminology for use in DoD supply chain materiel management.

+b.
 Volume.
+This volume:

-This volume: - (1) Implements policies established in Reference (c) and describes procedures associated with materiel management processes for the delivery of materiel throughout the DoD supply chain. - (2) Establishes the Joint Physical Inventory Working Group (JPIWG). - 2.
-APPLICABILITY.
-This volume applies to OSD, the Military Departments, the Office of the Chairman of the Joint Chiefs of Staff and the Joint Staff, the Combatant Commands, the Office of the Inspector General of the Department of Defense, the Defense Agencies, the DoD Field Activities, and all other organizational entities within the DoD (referred to collectively in this volume as the "DoD Components"). - 3.
-RESPONSIBILITIES.
+(1) Implements policies established in Reference (c), Volume 2 of DoD Manual 4140.27 (Reference (aj)), and DoDD 4715.21 (Reference (ar)).

+(2) Describes procedures associated with materiel management processes for the delivery of materiel throughout the DoD supply chain.

+(3) Establishes the Joint Physical Inventory Working Group (JPIWG).

+2. APPLICABILITY.
+This volume applies to OSD, the Military Departments, the Office of the Chairman of the Joint Chiefs of Staff and the Joint Staff, the Combatant Commands, the Office of Inspector General of the Department of Defense, the Defense Agencies, the DoD Field Activities, and all other organizational entities within the DoD (referred to collectively in this volume as the "DoD Components").

+3. RESPONSIBILITIES.
 See Enclosure 2.